-Today marks the Centennial of the birth of John Lee Hooker, the Crawlin' Kingsnake, the Boogie Woogie Matador, The Hook, and one of the most imitated bluesman ever, born August 22, 1917 in Clarksdale, Mississippi.
+Today, Epiphone marks the 101st birthday of John Lee Hooker, the Crawlin' Kingsnake, the Boogie Woogie Matador, The Hook, and one of the most imitated bluesman ever, born August 22, 1917 in Clarksdale, Mississippi.
 Hooker's style, a deceptively sophisticated and dynamic roux of boogie, swing, and Piedmont style guitar, was a thoroughly modern knot of rural grit and urban toughness, much like the man himself.
 His records are still powerful--easy to love and admire--but slippery to imitate.
 Many have tried.
 Few have come close.

 Hooker became renowned in the 40s and 50s when his contemporaries--fellow Delta-born artists like Muddy Waters, Howling Wolf, and Sonny Boy Williamson--were making powerful records that featured electric guitars and full bands to be better heard in raucous post-war clubs.
 Hooker chose a different path, performing solo on electric guitar accompanied only by the tap of his foot.
 Even when leading a large combo, Hooker's groove remained the nerve that ran through through every tune.